YouTube Gaming’s Ryan Wyatt on gaming’s explosive growth in 2020

 The year is just about over, and perhaps the only things worth celebrating about 2020 are the memories of the hot videos on YouTube Gaming.

 This year, fans watched more than 100 billion hours of gaming content on YouTube — about double the previous year.
-Live gaming streams created more than 10 billion watch time hours on YouTube, and there are now more than 40 million active gaming channels on YouTube.
+Live gaming streams created more than 10 billion watch time hours on YouTube, and there are now more than 40 million active gaming channels there.
 More than 80,000 YouTube Gaming content creators have hit 100,000 subscribers.
 More than 1,000 are at 5 million, and more than 300 have hit 10 million subscribers, according to Ryan Wyatt, head of YouTube Gaming.
 I interviewed him about the year and what was popular.

 YouTube Gaming collected a number of the moments that made gaming so watchable this year, including most viewed games, top creators, top streamers, and more.
 It’s been a trying year, but these folks who created the videos have played their part in making all of us happier.